mrsuh/blog/docs/articles/2024/sqlite-index-visualization-search/index.md

 * number of Cells checked during the search;
 * count of Index searches for the data;
 * count of Cell comparisons;
-* number of Cells filtered out,
+* number of filtered Cells.

 The searched Cell and its linked Cells are highlighted in bright colors.

+Information about the number of filtered Cells:
 ```sql
 SELECT * FROM table WHERE column = 10;
 ```
-SQLite first finds the first Cell with the value 10, then it checks the following Cells because they might also contain 10.
+In this query, SQLite first finds the cell with the value 10, then checks the following cells since they could also have the value 10.
-So, instead of searching, it reads the next Cells to filter them.
-This means that for simple queries, there’s usually at least one filtering operation.
+So, instead of performing more searching, it reads the next cells to filter them.
+This means that for simple queries, there’s usually at least one filtering step.

 To create this image, we’ll need dumps of both the Index and the search.
 We can get these with the following commands: